Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

 3. [Using Optimization Techniques](./optimization_techniques.md) - Try different optimization techniques to achieve the initiation interval (II)=1.

 4. [Reviewing the Dataflow Optimization](./dataflow_design.md) - Add the Dataflow optimization to achieve even better results.

-5. [Using the HLS Kernel in the Vitis Tool](./using_the_kernel.md) - Use the Vitis integrated design environment (IDE) to create a new application project with the host and kernel code.

 -->